system76/tech-docs/src/models/thelio-astra-a1-n1/internal-overview.md

 ![Internal overview (top)](./img/internal-top.webp)

-- CPU power connectors are highlighted in red
+- CPU & motherboard power connectors are highlighted in green
+    - Motherboard power connector is on top, CPU power connector is below
     - Connect to power supply
-- Motherboard CPU fan header is highlighted in yellow
+- Motherboard power adapter is highlighted in red
+    - Black side connects to power supply
-    - Connects to Thelio Io board
+    - White side connects to motherboard
-- Motherboard power connector is highlighted in orange
 - CPU fan splitter is highlighted in pink
-    - Connects to CPU fans (via Y cable) and Thelio Io board
+    - Connects to CPU fans and Thelio Io board
-- Top I/O board is highlighted in white
-    - Connects to motherboard
-- 2.5" drive screws are highlighted in green
 - Power button receptacle is highlighted in cyan
     - Connects to Thelio Io board